How to Measure and Increase Product Engagement in 2021

 You need to identify any patterns in your data.
 Look for areas of high drop-offs, or completely underused features.
 Essentially, any major anomalies in your data are cause for concern.

-Create your hypotheses
+Step 3: create your hypotheses

 The key to measuring product engagement is to focus your efforts.
 Simply looking at your analytics with no end goal in mind won’t help you.